 “Insanity runs in my family.
 It practically gallops.” — Cary Grant

 Laughter is the best medicine, and one of the best ways to bond with loved ones.
 When we are feeling upset, worried or challenged we often look to our family to “heal” us with laughter.
 Think back to the memories you have created with your family and you will likely recall countless times when you’ve been brought to tears by laughter, or brought back from tears with wit and humor.

-These funny family quotes remind us to laugh with our family as a way to create lasting memories with them.
-Send a funny family quote to a loved one to brighten their day, or read them yourself to be reminded that it’s better to laugh at the quirks of your family than to become embittered by them.
+Why not send a funny family quote to a loved one to brighten their day, or read them yourself to be reminded that it’s better to laugh at the quirks of your family than to become embittered by them.

 “My father used to play with me and my brother in the yard.
 My mother would come out and say, ‘You’re tearing up the grass;’ ‘We’re not raising grass,’ Dad would reply.
 ‘We’re raising boys.’” — Harmon Killebrew